7 simple rules of good project management

 2. Know your place.

 In fact, make sure that everyone involved in the project knows their place.
 PRINCE2 defines the role of Project Manager, Project Executive, Senior User, Senior Supplier and a few other roles.
-Make sure that all parties (the business, the suppliers, the ends users) are fairly represented.
+Make sure that all parties (the business, the suppliers, the end users) are fairly represented.
 This goes beyond ensuring that someone nominally has the title of “Senior User”.
 Make sure that everyone knows what is expected of them!
 Ensure that team members also have the skills, authority and availability to fulfil their roles.

 If you do not have individuals with the right skills, or the time necessary to devote to the project, then consider hiring a professional project manager for the duration of the project.